-Privacy-preserving controls.
-Lack of confidentiality in data aggregation protocols might result in privacy invasion of consumers' private information such as billing information and usage patterns [102], while the lack of integrity could result in disruption in state estimation and consumption reports [145].
-Therefore, a number of privacy-preserving techniques have emerged to provide aggregated data with confidentiality and integrity when in transit between smart meters and control centers [40], [158].
-Another privacy concern that might affect safety or finance is the ability to detect the (in)occupancy of house in order to break in.
-Chen et al. [20] proposed combined heat and privacy (CHPr) mechanism such that it makes the poser usage data always looks like the house is occupied and, therefore, tricks occupancy detection techniques.
+b) Privacy-preserving controls: Lack of confidentiality in data aggregation protocols (DAPs) might result in privacy invasion of consumers' private information such as billing information and usage patterns [105], while the lack of integrity could result in disruption in state estimation and consumption reports [151].
+Therefore, a number of privacypreserving techniques have emerged to provide aggregated data with confidentiality and integrity when in transit between smart meters and control centers [42], [164].
+Another privacy concern that might affect safety or finance is the ability to detect the (in)occupancy of a house to break in.
+Chen et al. [22] proposed combined heat and privacy mechanism such that it makes the poser usage data always looks like the house is occupied and, therefore, tricks occupancy detection techniques.